-Navigating this tool gives you the ability to reach over 1.86 billion people all around the world.
+Navigating this tool gives you the ability to reach more than 2.38 billion monthly active users around the world.

-That’s nearly 20% of the total population, potentially seeing your ads and reading your posts.
+That’s over 30% of the Earth’s population, potentially seeing your ads and reading your posts.

-It could almost be said that the Facebook Ads Manager can make or break newbie (and seasoned) marketers that wish to be perceived as real-life heroes by their teammates.
+You could almost say that the Facebook Ads Manager can make or break newbie — and seasoned — marketers that want to be the heroes of their teams.

 What if your ideas get tangled up in the exhausting process of setting up Facebook ad campaigns?

-Facebook Ads Manager can be a tricky companion.
+Facebook Ads Manager can be a tricky tool to master.

-But don’t worry Batman, it will all get easier once you take the time to discover all the possibilities and options in the Ads Manager.
+But you don’t have to be sad like Batman.
+It gets much easier if you take the time to discover all the options and possibilities of the Ads Manager.

 We’ve put together this guide to give you a step-by-step overview of Facebook Ads Manager, from setting up your first campaign to optimizing for higher ROI.

-The next time a team member asks for your help with Facebook campaign setup, you’ll know exactly what to do.
+By the time we’re done, the next time a team member asks for help with Facebook campaign setup, you’ll know exactly what to do.